ruifelixpereira/service-health-funcapp/README.md

 ```
 Copy and paste the json response from above Azure CLI to your GitHub Repository > Settings > Secrets > Add a new secret > `AZURE_RBAC_CREDENTIALS`.

+### 2.2.
+Customize GitHub Action

-**Step 2.** In the GitHub Action workflow file you can change these variables for your configuration:
+In the GitHub Action workflow file you can change these variables for your configuration:

 | Variable               | Value         | Description                                  |
 | ---------------------- | ------------- | -------------------------------------------- |
 | AZURE_FUNCTIONAPP_NAME | your-app-name | Set this to your function app name on Azure. |

-**Step 3.** Commit and push your project to GitHub repository, you should see a new GitHub workflow initiated in Actions tab.
+### 2.3.
+Commit and push your project to GitHub repository

+You should see a new GitHub workflow initiated in Actions tab.

-## Function App system assigned identity required roles
+## Step 3.
+Assign roles and permissions to Function app

 Function app system assigned identity needs to have the following roles in order to be able to execute certain operations in other Azure resources.
 If you use the provided script `scripts\create-azure-env.sh` these roles are already assigned: